History of Christianity in Mizoram

-Before the mid-19th century Mizos were virtually unknown.
-The British Empire, which had occupied all the surrounding Chittagong and Burma, had little or no interest in the tribes or their hilly land.
+Before the mid-19th century, Mizos were virtually unknown.
+The British Empire, which had occupied all the surrounding Chittagong and Burma, had little to no interaction with the tribes or their lands.
 The Mizos then lived in small and isolated clusters of tribal chiefdoms, often raising warfare against each other.
-Their religious views were dominated by paganism and they led animistic world view, with unique concept of afterlife called Pialral.
-They practised elaborate rituals including animal sacrifice, and worshipped or feared almost all conceivable inanimate objects, diseases and unusual natural phenomena.
-The British officers used to describe them as "irreclaimable savages".
+Their religious views were dominated by the primal religion of Sakhua, which was influenced by animism.
+This was accompanied by a unique concept of an afterlife called Pialral.
+They practised elaborate rituals, including animal sacrifice, and functioned on priests known as Puithiam and medicine men known as Bawlpu.
+The British officers used to subsequently describe these practices as of "irreclaimable savages".

-Around 1850 the Mizos started to encroach the British plantations in the neighbouring Cachar.
+Around 1850, the Mizos started to encroach on the British plantations in the neighbouring Cachar.
 The raid was most severe in 1871 when a series of attacks resulted in several deaths on both sides, with extensive damage on the plantations.
 A number of workers and soldiers were taken prisoner, and among them a six-year-old Mary Winchester.
-Mary Winchester was taken as hostage by Bengkhuaia warriors, while other prisoners were executed on the way.
-To retaliate, the British military organised punitive expedition named Lushai Expedition in 1871–1872 in the northern region.
-The Mizo villages were crushed one by one, and Mary Winchester was rescued.
-Mizo chiefs made a truce not to make further encroachments.
-But the truce was soon broken.
-In 1889 British military was forced to subjugate all the major chiefdoms throughout Mizoram (then called Lushai Hills), and got permanently fortified in major villages such as Aijal (now Aizawl) and Lungleh (now Lunglei).
-The land came under military occupation and subjected to the British rule.
+Mary Winchester was taken hostage by Bengkhuaia warriors, while other prisoners were executed on the way.
+To retaliate, the British military organised a punitive expedition named the Lushai Expedition in 1871–1872 in the northern region.
+General Bourchier led the expedition and, after encountering overwhelming resistance and unfamiliar terrain, rescued Mary Winchester and the other British hostages.
+Mizo chiefs of the offending tribes made a truce not to make further encroachments.

-Missionary reconnaissance

-The British administration over Mizos was a hectic problem.
-The totally illiterate people still practised their own tribal customs, which often got in the way of law and order.
-The obvious option for the government was to introduce education, and a simple solution was through Christian missions.
-A young Welsh Presbyterian missionary Rev. William Williams who was working in Khasi Hills happened to meet Mizo prisoners at Sylhet prison in February 1891.
-Learning their stories he acquired a strong desire to work in Lushai Hills.
-With three friends he made an investigative trip in March 1891 to Aizawl.
-After four weeks he returned to Khasi Hills with a determination to start a mission.
-While the Welsh Mission approved the extension of mission in Lushai Hills in 1892, he unfortunately died of typhoid on 21 April 1892.
-On closer scrutiny of Williams activities during his visit, the date of his arrival, 15 March, is declared as the true "Missionary Day" by Mizoram Presbyterian Church in its 89th General Assembly in 2012.